USEPA/WNTR/documentation/units.rst

 Units
 ======================================

-All data in WNTR is stored in SI (International System) units:
+All data in WNTR is stored in the following SI (International System) units:

 * Length = :math:`m`
 * Diameter = :math:`m`